Anti-elitist protest shuts top French university - Journal du Cameroun

 But the train strikes, like the student protests, have lost some steam in recent weeks, with the scale of the disruption easing.

-Half of high-speed and suburban trains were running Thursday, up from around an eighth at the beginning of the walkouts.
+Half of high-speed and suburban trains ran on Thursday, up from around an eighth at the beginning of the walkouts.
+A similar level of disruption is expected in fresh strikes Friday.